5 Ways to Keep Pets Safe on Halloween

 Don’t wait to have your pet treated in the case of an emergency.
 Locate a 24-hour veterinary clinic if your family veterinarian is not available.

-If you suspect your pet has consumed a toxic substance during Halloween and you can’t see your veterinarian, contact the Pet Poison Helpline, a 24-hour service* that assists pet owners, veterinarians and veterinary technicians who are treating potentially poisoned pets.
+If you suspect your pet has consumed a toxic substance during Halloween and you can’t see your veterinarian, Nationwide members can use a 24-hour service that assists pet owners, veterinarians and veterinary technicians who are treating potentially poisoned pets.